thi-ng/umbrella/packages/geom-accel/README.md

 ## About

-n-D spatial indexing data structures with a shared ES6 Map/Set-like API
+n-D spatial indexing data structures with a shared ES6 Map/Set-like API.

 Some implementations were ported from the Clojure version of [thi.ng/geom](http://thi.ng/geom).